ironbar/mnist_universe/docs/08_causality.md

 <!-- -->

 > If you know what all the confounders are you can measure and adjust for them.
-However with randomization has the advantage of elminating unknown confounders or confounders that we cannot control
+However with randomization has the advantage of eliminating unknown confounders or confounders that we cannot control

 <!-- -->

-> All things being equal RTC are still preferred to observational studies, just as safety nets are recommended for tighrope walkers.
+> All things being equal RTC are still preferred to observational studies, just as safety nets are recommended for tightrope walkers.
 But in some cases intervention may not be possible.

 #### Confounding